ForgeRock/forgerock-javascript-sdk/README.md

    - Or, if you generated certs using a different method, you will need to run the below with your certificate and key file names you created:

        ```
-       http-server samples -c1 -p 8443 --ssl --cert <your_certificate> --key <your_private_key>
+       ws -d samples -p 8443 --cors.origin null --cors.credentials --cert <your_certificate> --key <your_private_key>
        ```

 9. Edit your `/etc/hosts` file to point your localhost (e.g. `127.0.0.1`) to `sdkapp.example.com`

-10. In a [supported web browser](#requirements), navigate to `https://sdkapp.example.com:8443`, and then click **Custom UI**.
+10. In a [supported web browser](#requirements), navigate to `https://sdkapp.example.com:8443`, and then click **Embedded Login**.

 <!------------------------------------------------------------------------------------------------------------------------------------>
 <!-- SAMPLES - List the samples we include with the SDKs, where they are, briefly what they show. -->

 ## Samples

-ForgeRock provides these samples to help demonstrate SDK functionality:
+ForgeRock provides these samples to help demonstrate SDK functionality/implementation.
+They are provided "as is" and are not official products of ForgeRock and are not officially supported.

-- **Custom UI - `/samples/custom-ui`**
+- **Embedded login - `/samples/embedded-login`**

     In most real-world scenarios, you will want to have full control over the UI.
 In these cases, you can use `FRAuth` to obtain typed callback instances from authentication trees and render the UI in whatever way makes sense for your application.

-    In this example, a simple React app iteratively calls `FRAuth.next()` until either an error occurs, or the sample obtains a session token.

-    The custom React component `<UsernamePassword />` is defined to handle an authentication step named "_UsernamePassword_".
+    You can run this sample app with the `npm run start:samples` command.
+Please [see the Getting Started instructions](#getting-started) for more details.

+- **Central login - `/samples/central-login`**

+    In cases in which a centralized login application is desired, in contrast to an embedded login form, the SDK provides a method for leveraging an OAuth flow known as Authorization Code Flow (with PKCE).
+By using an option (login of "redirect") provided by `TokenManager` to request OAuth/OIDC tokens, when the user is not authenticated, the SDK will redirect the user to the configured login application with the ForgeRock platform.
+Once authenticated, the user will be redirected back to the original application to attain OAuth/OIDC tokens to complete the user flow.

+    You can run this sample app with the `npm run start:samples` command.
+Please [see the Getting Started instructions](#getting-started) for more details.

+- **React todos  - `/samples/reactjs-todos`**

+    A sample React JS application is provided to demonstrate how the JavaScript SDK can be implemented within a React context.
+You can read more about this application by [visiting its README.md file](samples/reactjs-todo/README.md).

+    Since this sample app uses npm's workspaces feature, its dependencies are already installed when running `npm install`.
+You can run this sample app's scripts with the `-w` option: `npm run build -w reactjs-todo` and `npm run start -w reactjs-todo`.

 <!------------------------------------------------------------------------------------------------------------------------------------>
 <!-- DOCS - Link off to the AM-centric documentation at sdks.forgerock.com. -->